On Ethan Hawke, Creativity, and Writing by Blake Kimzey

 And the joy of creating something new is its own reward.

 If you feel like you're looking for connection, I can honestly say we are here for you, wishing you the best.
-Get in touch if you have a question or sign up for an online class this year.
+Get in touch if you have a question or sign up for an online class.
 Your most important work is still in front of you.

 Blake Kimzey is Founder & Executive Director of WritingWorkshops.com.
 He won the Black River Chapbook Competition for his collection of short tales, Families Among Us.
 Blake's chapbook, an indie bestseller, was blurbed by Roxane Gay, Ramona Ausubel, and Matt Bell, and his work has been adapted for broadcast on NPR and published by Tin House, McSweeney's, Short Fiction, Longform, VICE, and over 40 other literary journals.
 He has an MFA from UC-Irvine and received a generous emerging writer grant from the Elizabeth George Foundation.